 Virtual Gramophone is a multimedia website devoted to the early days of Canadian recorded sound, providing an overview of the 78-rpm era in Canada.
 The database contains information for 78-rpm and cylinder recordings released in Canada from 1900 to 1950, as well as foreign recordings featuring Canadian artists and/or compositions.
 Each database record provides information about an original recording, such as its title and performer, relevant dates, and details about the label and disc.

-- Orchestral, instrumental and religious music
+- Holiday and seasonal music

-See the videos of early sound recording and playing devices: Cremonaphone, Phonograph and Gramophone.
+videos of early sound recording and playing devices: Cremonaphone, Phonograph and Gramophone.

-Listen to this 2014 interview with Gilles Leclerc, Archival Assistant, and Gilles St-Laurent, Head Audio Conservator as they discuss the different aspects of the Recorded Sound Collection and bring to light some incredible stories about maintaining the collection for future generations.
+2014 interview with Gilles Leclerc, Archival Assistant, and Gilles St-Laurent, Head Audio Conservator as they discuss the different aspects of the Recorded Sound Collection and bring to light some incredible stories about maintaining the collection for future generations.

 Biographies of prominent Canadian performers